Dtabaja/ScreenRecordingApp/README.md

 Hi Everyone,

-This Application will record your screen.
+This malicious Application will record your screen.

 After recording, it will project your record on your screen.